Return to School: Planning and Progress

 Guided by our Health Advisory Board (HAB), consisting of medical and legal professionals from the Harley community, our return to school task force has dedicated time to understanding the health implications of the coronavirus, current best practices for minimizing risk to students and adults in the community, and the variety of teaching methods schools have used to respond to a disrupted classroom experience.

-Beyond the education and advice provided by the Health Advisory Board, the RTF has examined current guidance from the Center for Disease Control, the NY State Department of Health, and the NY State Education Department, studies available in the medical literature related to the coronavirus and COVID-19 in children and school settings, and the plans and experiences of international schools that have already reopened.
-Additionally, we have utilized our membership and connections within national and regional associations such as the NY State Association of Independent Schools, the INDEX association of schools, and the National Association of Independent Schools to determine what schools that have reopened have done as well as the planning that independent schools throughout the nation are undertaking.
+Beyond the education and advice provided by the HAB, the RTF has examined current guidance from the Center for Disease Control, the NY State Department of Health, and the NY State Education Department, studies available in the medical literature related to the coronavirus and COVID-19 in children and school settings, and the plans and experiences of international schools that have already reopened.
+Additionally, we have utilized our membership and connections within national and regional associations such as the NY State Association of Independent Schools, INDEX member schools, and the National Association of Independent Schools to determine what schools that have reopened have done as well as the planning that independent schools throughout the nation are undertaking.

 At this time, the State of New York has not provided any definitive guidance for reopening schools, and so any planning we undertake must account for the possibility that NYSDOH and NYSED will mandate certain requirements beyond our control.